HamishWHC/pybots/README.md

 # Contributing to Development/Roadmap
 I am planning to do some cleanup on this codebase and I will likely change the bot APIs/expected arguments/returns.
 Please feel free to submit issues and pull requests.
 Initial plans are as follows:
-* Create Abstract Base Class (ABC) for Bot implementations.
+* ~~Create Abstract Base Class (ABC) for Bot implementations.~~
+* ~~Add full type annotations/hints and as PEP8 compliant as possible.~~
 * Create a more robust API for creating rounds and tournaments programmatically (e.g. create a tournament via a web backend or a Teams bot!).
 * Remove reliance on global variables and move towards more logical OOP.
 * Fix spelling errors and make the code more Pythonic (e.g. iterating over a list instead of `range(0, len(list_here))`).
 * Create an interactive prompt for creating matches and tournaments in terminal.
+* Add feedback (custom exceptions and console messages for when your bots dies by error).
+* Make shots that exceed the bot's total shot power overflow and heal the enemy.
+Just to ~~be annoying~~ encourage checking your shots!
+This also fixes a bug.
+* Sandbox bot implementations fully using RestrictedPython (or similar) to prevent cheating (or more malicious code).